tunjid/Tiler/readme.md

 ### `Input.Flattener`

-Defines the heuristic for flattening tiled items into a list.
+Defines the heuristic for selecting tiled items into the output container.

 * Unspecified: Items will be returned in an undefined order.
 This is the default.

 * Sorted: Sort items with a specified query `comparator`.
-A `limiter` can be used to select a subset of items requested instead of the whole set.

 * PivotSorted: Sort items with the specified `comparator` but pivoted around the last query a `Tile.Request.On` was sent for.
 This allows for showing items that have more priority over others in the current context for example in a list being scrolled.
 In other words assume tiles have been fetched for queries 1 - 10 but a user can see pages 5 and 6.
 The UI need only to be aware of pages 4, 5, 6, and 7.
 This allows for a rolling window of queries based on a user's scroll position.
-A `limiter` can be used to select a subset of items instead of the whole set as defined by the rolling window defined above.

 * Custom: Flattens tiled items produced whichever way you desire.

+### `Input.Limiter`

+Can be used to select a subset of items tiled instead of the whole set.
+For example, assuming 1000 items have been fetched.
+There's no need to send a 1000 items to  the UI for diffing/display when the UI can only show about 30 at once.
+The `Limiter` allows for selecting an arbitrary amount of items as the situation demands.

 ### More complex uses